 Increase Your Component and Trace High Density With Via-in-pad Technology

-Vias are important in multilayer boards as they allow designers to route electrical connections between layers.
-This is especially important with fine pitch SMT components and BGAs that require a high density of traces to make the required connections.
-Via in pad designs are an efficient method for saving board space, as there is no need to route a short trace between the pad and the via.
+Blind vias and buried vias are important in multilayer boards as they allow designers to route electrical connections between layers.
+This is especially important with fine pitch SMT components and a BGA pad that require a high density of traces to make the required connections.
+Via in pad technology is an efficient method for saving board space, as there is no need to route a short trace between the pad and the via.

 When to Use Via-in-pad Design

 Some designers will tell you to avoid via-in-pad design.
 The reality is that in pad vias, just like any other via structure, are useful tools in some situations.
 The metal pad around the edge of the via dissipates heat and helps with circuit board thermal pad management.
 The pads also allow you to make connections with passive components SMTs, or ICs, and the nearby via hole allows routing to deeper layers and helps keep component density high.